mshafiee/webbridgebot/Readme.md

 # WebBridgeBot

-WebBridgeBot is a Telegram bot designed to bridge web content with Telegram.
-It allows users to interact with web services directly from Telegram.
-This README provides instructions on how to build and run the WebBridgeBot.
+WebBridgeBot is a Telegram bot designed to effortlessly stream media content from Telegram directly to a web browser.
+Users have the capability to forward their video and audio files to the bot, which then generates a web URL.
+This URL hosts a webpage that communicates with WebBridgeBot via WebSocket.
+Instantly upon receiving the forwarded message, it begins playback of the media on a web browser.
+This functionality simplifies the process of forwarding and playing media files from Telegram on various devices such as TVs, game consoles, and web kiosks.
+The README below provides detailed instructions on how to set up and operate WebBridgeBot.

 ## Features